Umpqua Access Checking account review

 - $5 monthly maintenance fee.
 This fee is waived if you make 10 or more debit card purchases monthly, receive a direct deposit of at least $500 monthly or make monthly mobile deposits of at least $250.

 - $3 paper statement fee.
-If you opt for paper statements with this account, you’ll be charged a monthly $3 fee.
+If you opt for paper statements with this account, you’ll pay a monthly $3 fee.

 - Limited availability.
 Umpqua accounts are only available to residents of Washington, Oregon, Idaho, California and Nevada.